Updated October 2020: Top 5 things to do in Cortemilia

 Then go for a stroll around the corner to the arch covered portico shopping area, there are some great local shops to explore.

 2. Stop off in my favourite organic food shop 'Alla Rinsfusa' and meet Marianna.
-If you are self-catering, their wholegrain spelt bread is the best.
+If you are self-catering, their wholegrain spelt bread is the best and they always sell out of this bread by midday!

 5. If you are staying self-catering, circle back and on the other side of the road is a great butchers, Macelleria Bogliacino where you can meet a lovely hardworking family team, Amabile and Manuela Bogliacino and their daughter, Elena, she is fluent in English and German too.
 They also make the best home made Insalata Russo, a Piemonte staple and other tit-bit delicacies to take away - so delicious!